seantcanavan/anon-eth-net/README.md

-# anon-eth-net
+## Anonymous Ethereum Network (anon-eth-net)

 Totally anonymous botnet client with an emphasis on individual zombie control, resiliency of the host machine, and ease of remote code execution.
 Zombies mine ethereum in their free time for fun.
+Zombies check in at pre-specified intervals to report on their CPU, memory, disk, and network utilization.

+###Currently supported platforms:
+- macOS El Capitan 10.11.6
+- Ubuntu 16.04.1

+###Supported platforms wishlist:
+- macOS >= 10.8.X
+- Ubuntu >= 14.04.5

-Mac Setup:
+###Mac Setup:

-	Required Packages:
+####Required Packages:
-	*
-	*
-	*
+1. TBA
+2. TBA
+3. TBA

+####Required Setup:
-	* Update your sudoers file with the following:
-	<your-user-name-here> ALL=(ALL) NOPASSWD:/usr/sbin/lsof
+1. Update your sudoers file with the following: <your-user-name-here> ALL=(ALL) NOPASSWD:/usr/sbin/lsof
+2. TBA
+3. TBA

-Linux Setup:
+###Linux Setup:

-	Required Packages:
+####Required Packages:
-	*
-	*
-	*
+1. TBA
+2. TBA
+3. TBA

+####Required Setup:
-	* Update your sudoers file with the following:
-	<your-user-name-here> ALL=(ALL) NOPASSWD:/usr/bin/netstat
+1. Update your sudoers file with the following: <your-user-name-here> ALL=(ALL) NOPASSWD:/usr/bin/netstat
+2. TBA
+3. TBA

-Windows Setup:
+###Windows Setup:

-	Required Packages:
+####Required Packages:
-	*
-	*
-	*
+1. TBA
+2. TBA
+3. TBA

+####Required Setup:
-	* gl hf
+1. gl hf